skogsgren/skogsgren.github.io/assets/pages/about.md

 ## ...my writing #

 Oh, it's all terrible.
 But I think I am getting better.
+If you're that desperate for more bad writing I have another [website](https://julietstomb.xyz).

 ## ... philosophy #